If you need to test email in QA, staging, or CI, use an isolated test email address instead of a personal inbox or shared mailbox.

 Final take

 If you are testing user-critical workflows, test email accounts should be automated infrastructure, not an afterthought.
-Start with one high-impact path, then expand coverage across every release-critical email event.
+Start with one high-impact path, then expand coverage across every release-critical email event, template, and sender path.